 One of the best seafood markets in the city, here you will find everything from fresh tilapia and manioc to freshly harvested berries and other produce.

-Heads up – seafood markets tends to come with a prerequisite fishy-smell, especially later in the day so perhaps don’t linger around too long here unless you really enjoy wear the au naturel Eau-de-fish smell for the rest of the day.
+Heads up!
+Seafood markets tend to come with a prerequisite fishy smell, especially later in the day so perhaps don’t linger around too long here unless you enjoy wearing the au naturel eau-de-fish smell for the rest of the day.

 6.)
 Marche des Enfants Rouges